 - Evaluation & Research Articles: What is the impact of the policy?
 What does the research say?
 Search for scholarly articles on the social issue or the effects of the policy.

-- Identify & Challenge Fake News: Guide about fake news, confirmation bias, and impact on civil society.
+- Identify & Challenge Disinformation: Guide about fake news, confirmation bias, and impact on civil society.

 - How to Cite Policy Resources: Write citations for public laws and other government documents.